← Back to the fabric

 Engineers stay in their workflow.
 No manual rework required.
 Neurocad bridges the gap between tools so your engineers don't have to.
 This is what zero data re-entry looks like in practice.

-The engineering organizations that deploy execution infrastructure now are going to build a structural advantage that compounds over time — fundamentally changing the economics of hardware development.
+The engineering organizations that deploy intent infrastructure now are going to build a structural advantage that compounds over time — fundamentally changing the economics of hardware development.

 The market is growing.
 The complexity is compounding.
 The talent is scarce.
 But the teams that propagate intent across domains instead of reconstructing it will outpace the ones that don't.